jfcherng-sublime/ST-ASS/messages/update_message.md

 Preferences » Package Settings » Advanced Substation Alpha (ASS) » CHANGELOG

-## 2.3.2
+## 2.3.3

-- Fix color code detection should only be done in ASS/SSA syntax.
+- Fix comment command does not work across lines.
-- Change default "on_modified_typing_period" to 150.
+- Comment command works depending on the scope rather than the syntax.